 What if my council will not help me?

-Raise a complaint with the ombudsman services if you are not treated fairly.
+You can raise a complaint with the ombudsman services if you are not treated fairly by your local council.

 Help with council tax debt